ssharm84/ASPNetCoreMicroservices/README.md

 28. Update-Package -ProjectName Discount.API
 29. Create Repositories folder->IDiscountRepository.cs and then DiscountRepository.cs and write CRUD functions in it.
 30. Add connection string in appsettings.json
+31. Now create DiscountController class.
+32. Add the Repositories in Startup.cs
+33. Containerize Discount Microservices with PostgresDb
+    	a.
+Right click on Discount.API and select Add->Container Orchestrator Support->Docker Compose->Linux
+    	b.
+It will result in creation of dockerfile and will update docker-compose with discount.api
+    	c.
+Update dockerfile, docker-compose.yml and docker-compose.override.yml for Discount.API,discountdb
+	d.
+In docker-compose.override.yml, update discount.api with postgres server connection